harness/developer-hub/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart.md

 * Starter pipelines for different programming languages.
 * Blazing fast builds.
 * Hosted runners to run builds on Linux, macOS, or Windows.
+* Get new features first.
+New features are enabled for Harness Cloud build infrastructure before rolling out to other build infrastructure options.

 [Sign up now](https://harness.io/products/continuous-integration) to get started.

+You can also use your own Kubernetes, VM, or local runner build infrastructure.
 For a comparison of build infrastructure options, go to [Which build infrastructure is right for me?](../use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md)

 ## What happens when pipelines run on Harness Cloud?